Jeff Barry (Part One)

 While Jeff Barry's singles were up-tempo affairs, his first compositions to make an impact in the marketplace were mournful ballads.
 The earliest to appear was "Paper Crown", a collaboration with Beverly Ross that appeared on the flipside of The Crests' Top Fifty chart entry "A Year Ago Tonight" in December of 1959.
 Shortly after that record's release, Arnold Shaw heard Barry writing a soulful ballad called "Teenage Sonata".
 "That would be great for Sam Cooke," he cried, and hurried the flustered composer into a taxi bound for the offices of Hugo Peretti and Luigi Creatore.

 Veteran A & R men Hugo and Luigi had just been assigned to produce Sam Cooke.
 They'd already met Barry, and in fact had been instrumental in his signing to RCA Victor.
 Shaw thought it was a good bet that they'd be receptive to his material, and he was right.
 They liked the ballad, and after hearing Barry demo it live on the piano, so did their artist.
-Sam Cooke chose it for his debut RCA single.
-Much to his delight, Jeff Barry found himself hanging out with Cooke's entourage, and he was overjoyed when "Teenage Sonata" broke for a hit, rising to #50 on the Pop charts and scoring at #22 on Billboard's R & B list.
+(Later on for publishing purposes, he cut a proper demo.)
+Sam Cooke chose "Teenage Sonata" for his debut RCA single.
+Much to his delight, Jeff Barry found himself hanging out with Cooke's entourage, and he was overjoyed when his song broke for a hit, rising to #50 on the Pop charts and scoring at #22 on Billboard's R & B list.

 SAM COOKE